By Tracy G. Cassels

 The importance of choice can never be understated.
 Forcing behaviour will not instill in children the self-motivation we hope for.
 But when they know the logical consequence, they can make a choice for themselves when they are ready.
 Like Max in the example above, my daughter is asked if she wants her toy that was taken away or if she thinks she’ll throw it again.
 Her choice.
 And she knows what will happen if she does throw it (or another) again.
 Do I expect her to never throw a toy again?
 Absolutely not, but at least I know she’s learning to make the choices herself, and with time and maturity, the choice not to throw it at someone will become easier.
 Sometimes this is the hardest part because we so badly want a specific behaviour right now.
 But that’s our problem to work on, not our child’s, and often our kids will surprise us, even if it takes a bit of patience on our behalf.

 Once we all decided upon and spoke about the logical consequences though, we could stay calm.
 The first time she hit me with a toy hockey stick it hurt, but I wasn’t angry (I never am the first time though).
-I went to take the hockey stick – which she did hold on to for dear life at first – and reminded her of the consequence.
+I went to take the hockey stick – which she did hold on to for dear life at first – and reminded her we had agreed on the consequence.
 After we spoke about it, she let go of the stick, I put it on top of the bookshelf and faced my now deeply upset daughter.
 Seeing as she’d had her consequence, I could also now focus on comforting her and the emotional connection that has always been a part of our experience.

 [As an aside, I know some people will think you shouldn’t comfort a child who’s “misbehaved” but I completely, totally disagree.
 When you have a logical consequence that is what happens and they don’t need punishments on top of that.
 And taking love away?
 Never.
 In fact, this is arguably the most important part of the socialization process.]

 I held her and told her I understood that she was upset but that this is what happens when we use our toys to hurt other people.
 I reminded her she was allowed to be angry at people and feel how she felt, but that we have to find a better way to express it.
 She cried and then calmed down, then tried to get chairs to get her stick, but we knew she couldn’t reach (which led to a few more tears and a bit more comfort).
-We reminded her she’d get the choice to have it back the next day (and we have since decided to let her have her toys back when she asks and is ready for them, after we’ve talked, because we realized keeping it away long *is* punishment pure and simple).
+This first time, we reminded her she’d get the choice to have it back the next day and we have since decided to let her have her toys back when she asks and is ready for them, after we’ve talked, because we realized keeping it away long *is* punishment pure and simple.
 Play continued and she went to bed happy, cuddling with mom, and a clear sense of what to expect.
 The next day I offered her the hockey stick back asking if she wanted it and would not hit people with it.
 She said yes and when I gave it to her I got a very honest, “Thank you Mommy.”

 It was a completely different scenario than we had encountered before.
 Allowing us to stay calm and offer comfort while also helping our daughter learn what happens when she hurts people was invaluable to us as a family.
 Some people may choose to stick with natural consequences only and if it works for your family, wonderful!
 But for some of us, we need more because all the emotional connection in the world ain’t working.
 This doesn’t mean we don’t acknowledge the completely normal nature of the behaviour, but rather that we pick consequences that are in line with that.
 We don’t “punish”, but make sure that whatever happens logically follows the initial act and we leave these for times when people may really get hurt; that the “natural” consequence outside our home could be much worse.

 Of course, there will be acts that will only require natural consequences.
 For example, as much as I may think my daughter needs to wear a coat, if she refuses, that’s on her.
 She’ll either get cold or she won’t and if she’s cold she’ll ask for her coat.
 What good does having a logical consequence there do?
 I don’t wear a coat when I’m warm so why should she?
 And sometimes preventative acts will be best.
 For example, when offering my daughter food, making sure her options are healthy ones (most of the time!) so she can choose her food without me having to worry she’s going to focus solely on candy and crap.
 But sometimes, just sometimes, we need logical consequences too, and they can be hugely beneficial for all involved.
+[One additional though, though, is that if you know the reason for your child’s behaviour — they are sad, hungry, tired, etc. — enforcing a logical consequence isn’t logical.
+Focus on the underlying problem and fix that.]

 It’s all about your toolkit and far too often I hear of parents hesitant to use logical consequences because they fear it isn’t “gentle” or is more “punishment”.
 It’s not.
 And if you’re like our family, it can be even more gentle than sticking with what’s natural.